sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/avatar.md

 ## Publishing your Avatar

-Here\'s an example, which utilizes the JavaFX file chooser to choose an image, then resize it, and then publish it.
+Here's an example, which utilizes the JavaFX file chooser to choose an image, then resize it, and then publish it.

 Publishing means, it is published to your vCard (XEP-0153) as well as to the Personal Eventing Service (XEP-0084).